 The agricultural sector is currently the largest employer of labour in Nigeria and most of the labour is unskilled and self-employed.
-This means you too can become a boss of your own in the industry.
+This means you too can become a boss by setting up your own profitable business in this industry.

 Small agricultural businesses require small capital to start up if you factor in the amount of money you may make if you maintain the business.